ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 ![Banana Cake Pop - Operations](images/bcp-7.png)

-You will see that our previous GraphQL query now is marked with some squiggles telling us that the query is no longer valid.
+Our previous GraphQL query now is marked with some squiggles telling us that the query is no longer valid.
 This is because we modified our schema.

-The
+When we inspect the **Schema Reference**, we can see that our schema has changed, and the Query type now has the `greetings` field with the correctly inferred argument `name`.

 ![Banana Cake Pop - Operations](images/bcp-8.png)

+Head back to the **Operations** tab and replace the query with the current one.

 ```graphql
 query {
   greetings
 }
 ```

+Once you execute the above query, you will get the result `Hello, World!` since we did not define any value for the `name` argument.

 ```json
 {